doctard/sphere_jobs_test/README.md

 Changing the desired size will add/decrease the spheres, making sure to retain previous data

-Changing the bounds/transform/sphere radius will respawn all the balls with the updated info
+Changing the bounds/transform/sphere radius will respawn all the spheres with the updated info

+All of the jobs are burst compiled, so that should be turned on in the editor.